starship/starship/docs/de-DE/config/README.md

 The `conda` module shows the current [Conda](https://docs.conda.io/en/latest/) environment, if `$CONDA_DEFAULT_ENV` is set.

-::: Tipp
+::: tip

-Hinweis: Dies unterdrückt nicht conda's eigenen Prompt-Modifikator, sie können jedoch conda mit `conda config --set changeps1 False` konfigurieren, um die Ausgabe von conda selbst auszuschalten.
+This does not suppress conda's own prompt modifier, you may want to run `conda config --set changeps1 False`.

 :::